IFeelBloated/Plum/README.md

 - repeat all steps above a few times
 - do another Non-Local Errors filtering to remove all residual ringing. (ringing inherited from the source clip)
 - apply a cutoff filter to restore low frequency components.
-- refine the result with NLMeans to remove possible artifacts caused by Non-Local Errors

 ```python
 Basic(src, strength=6.4, a=32, h=[6.4, 64.0], radius=1, wn=0.48, scale=0.28, cutoff=32)